-Mothers’ Milk Bank of the Western Great Lakes is our third quarter charity partner as part of our Little Lake County Gives Back program, a community outreach effort to connect not-for-profit organizations with our readers.
-For more information on the program, please contact Melissa at email@example.com.
+Mothers’ Milk Bank of the Western Great Lakes is our charity partner as part of our Little Lake County Gives Back program, a community outreach effort to connect not-for-profit organizations with our readers.

 Breast milk is liquid gold to new moms.
-For some mothers, milk supply needs to be steadily built; however moms are natural breast milk geysers and simply looking at her new cherub causes Old Faithful to erupt.
+For some mothers, milk supply needs to be steadily built; however, some moms are natural breast milk geysers, and simply looking at their new cherub causes Old Faithful to erupt.
 Again.

-Donating breast milk is easy and it has the potential to save the life of one or perhaps several critically ill infants in your region through a milk bank/charity/outreach program in your community.
+Donating breast milk is easy, and it has the potential to save the life of one or perhaps several critically ill infants in our region through a milk bank program.

 “Premature babies may weigh as little as one-two pounds at birth.
 These tiny patients have fragile, immature gastrointestinal systems and many simply cannot tolerate artificial milk substitutes.
 Some of these babies can obtain a fatal condition, called necrotizing enterocolitits or NEC.
 This dangerous disorder has a high mortality rate, and we know that human milk provides significant protection against NEC and other deadly disorders.”

-A: “Milk donors may be moms with healthy babies at home, moms with sick babies in the hospital or moms who have lost a child and wish to donate milk in their baby’s memory.
-It is important to remember that the eligibility and screening process for the different types of donors differ.
+A: “Milk donors may be moms with healthy babies at home, moms with sick babies in the hospital, or moms who have lost a child and wish to donate milk in their baby’s memory.
+It is important to remember that the eligibility and screening processes for the different types of donors differ.
 If the mother of a healthy baby wants to donate milk, she should generally:

 - Have at least 100 ounces to donate that is less than six months old (or nine months in a deep freezer)